Internships & Assistantships

 Each fall, NCC offers an intensive 7 week internship solely in support of the American Pottery Festival August 5 through September 20.
 Scheduled hours will range between 15 and 40 per week and presence is required during the entire APF.
 Skills addressed during the internship include inventory management, gallery preparation, event preparation, installation, display, artist and customer relationships, and shipping.
 A complete description and application details are available here.

-Clay Camp Assistants - Positions open for application early spring 2019
+Clay Camp Assistants - Positions now open

 Northern Clay Center seeks college students and recent graduates, ages 18 and up, for our summer camp positions.
 Each summer, we provide opportunities for over 15 assistants to help run our camp programs and to gain classroom experience.